Lulu (Lou Reed and Metallica album)

-Lulu is a collaborative studio album between rock singer-songwriter Lou Reed and heavy metal band Metallica, released on October 31, 2011, through Warner Bros.
+Lulu is a collaborative studio album by the American rock singer-songwriter Lou Reed and the American thrash metal band Metallica, released on October 31, 2011, through Warner Bros.
 Records in the United States and Vertigo Records elsewhere.
 The album is the final full-length studio recording project that Reed was involved in before his death in October 2013.
-It was recorded in San Rafael, California from April to June 2011, after Reed had played with Metallica at the Rock and Roll Hall of Fame's 25th Anniversary Concert which led to them wanting to collaborate.
+It was recorded in San Rafael, California, from April to June 2011.
 The lead single, titled "The View", was released on September 27, 2011.

-Lulu is a double album that, conceptually, is based on the two "Lulu plays" by the German playwright Frank Wedekind (1864–1918).
-The majority of composition is centered on spoken word delivered by Reed over instrumentals composed by Metallica, with occasional backing vocals provided by Metallica lead vocalist James Hetfield.
-Reed wrote the majority of the lyrics.
-The album was released worldwide on October 31, 2011, and on November 1 in North America.
-Upon its release, Lulu received polarized reviews, and an extremely negative response from many fans and several prominent critics.
+Lulu is a double album and a concept album based on the two "Lulu" plays by the German playwright Frank Wedekind (1864–1918).
+The music largely consists of spoken word poetry by Reed over music by Metallica, with occasional backing vocals by Metallica frontman James Hetfield.
+Upon its release, Lulu received polarized reviews, and an extremely negative response from many fans of both artists and several prominent critics.
 As of May 2025, Lulu has sold 280,000 copies worldwide.